 Anyway, those were just some examples, and my advice to tourists or expats is to never ever use any drugs in Thailand or engage in illegal work, or overstay.
 Stay on the safe side in the Land of Smiles.

-Tagged: Thailand, Topic Thailand, Topic Traveling, Travels
+Tagged: Living in Thailand, Thailand, Topic Thailand, Topic Traveling, Topic Working and Living in Thailand, Travels